A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Fishing Line

-Using a strand of the paracord will help you catch a fish, especially in murky water.
-Use stink bait, a cord, and a sharp hook, and then you can find a catfish or other fish that is not a picky eater.
+Using a strand of paracord can help you catch a fish, especially in murky water.
+You can also use stink bait, a cord, and a sharp hook to catch a catfish or other non-picky eater.

 Making A Fire